Opera in Two Acts

 The music for that version was completed in 1999.
 While orchestrating the final scene I was offered a commission to write the opera Sara McKinnon.
 Wanting to work with playwright Mark Medoff, I put Abigail Stone on the back burner.
 Then came an opportunity to create Beautiful Princess Available for Rescue.

-A few years later, looking again at Abigail Stone, I found myself unhappy with the plot.
-I felt the story lost focus, with too many subplots and minor characters spread over too many years.
+A few years later, looking back at Abigail Stone, I found myself unhappy with the plot.
+I felt the story lost focus, with too many subplots and a story that was spread over too many years.
 Someday I may rework the libretto and make it into a shorter opera.